Keanu Reeves: 1984–1990: Early work

-Towards the end of the 1980s, Reeves starred in several dramas aimed at teen audiences, including as the lead in The Night Before (1988), a comedy starring opposite Lori Loughlin, The Prince of Pennsylvania (1988) and Permanent Record (1988).
+In 1988, Reeves starred in several dramas aimed at teen audiences, including as the lead in The Night Before, a comedy starring opposite Lori Loughlin, The Prince of Pennsylvania and Permanent Record.
 Although the latter received mixed reviews, Variety magazine praised Reeves's performance, "which opens up nicely as the drama progresses".
-His other acting efforts included a supporting role in Dangerous Liaisons (1988), which earned seven nominations at the 61st Academy Awards, winning three: Best Adapted Screenplay, Best Costume Design, and Best Production Design.
-This was followed by Bill & Ted's Excellent Adventure (1989), in which he portrays a slacker who travels through time with a friend (portrayed by Alex Winter), to assemble historical figures for a school presentation.
+His other acting efforts included a supporting role in Dangerous Liaisons, which earned seven nominations at the 61st Academy Awards, winning three: Best Adapted Screenplay, Best Costume Design, and Best Production Design.

+In 1989, Reeves starred in Bill & Ted's Excellent Adventure, in which he portrays a slacker who travels through time with a friend (portrayed by Alex Winter), to assemble historical figures for a school presentation.
 The film was generally well received by critics and grossed $40.5 million at the worldwide box office.
 Film review aggregator Rotten Tomatoes gave the film a 79% approval rating with the critical consensus: "Keanu Reeves and Alex Winter are just charming, goofy, and silly enough to make this fluffy time-travel Adventure work".

-In 1989, Reeves starred in the comedy-drama Parenthood directed by Ron Howard.
+Reeves then starred in the comedy-drama Parenthood directed by Ron Howard.
 Nick Hilditch of the BBC gave the film three out of five stars, calling it a "feelgood movie" with an "extensive and entertaining ensemble cast".
-In 1990, Reeves had two acting performances in films.
-He portrayed an incompetent hitman in the black comedy I Love You to Death, and played the role of Martin, a radio station employee in the comedy Tune in Tomorrow.
-He also appeared in Paula Abdul's music video for Rush Rush which featured a Rebel Without a Cause motif, with him in the James Dean role.
+In 1990, Reeves gave two acting performances; he portrayed an incompetent hitman in the black comedy I Love You to Death, and played Martin, a radio station employee in the comedy Tune in Tomorrow.
+He also appeared in Paula Abdul's music video for "Rush Rush" which featured a Rebel Without a Cause (1955) motif, with him in the James Dean role.